Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

-Applying Theorem~\ref{thm:f-dense-mean-extreme-chaos} to $T|_ {\widetilde{X}}$ and $m$, the set of mean $m$-irregular vectors is residual in $\widetilde{X}$.
-Then $y$ is an accumulation point of the set of mean $m$-irregular vectors. \end{proof}
+By applying Theorem~\ref{thm:f-dense-mean-extreme-chaos} to $T|_ {\widetilde{X}}$ and $m$, the set of absolutely mean $m$-irregular vectors is residual in $\widetilde{X}$.
+Then $y$ is an accumulation point of the set of absolutely mean $m$-irregular vectors. \end{proof}

 Let $T\in L(X)$ and $m\in\bbn$.
-A vector subspace $Y$ of $X$ is called a \emph{mean $m$-irregular manifold} for $T$ if every vector $y\in Y\setminus\{0\}$ is mean $m$-irregular for $T$.
-The following result was proved in \cite{BBP2020}*{Theorem 29} in the case of separable Banach space.
+A vector subspace $Y$ of $X$ is called a \emph{absolutely mean $m$-irregular manifold} for $T$ if every vector $y\in Y\setminus\{0\}$ is absolutely mean $m$-irregular for $T$.
+The following result was proved in \cite[Theorem 29]{BBP2020} for the case in which $X$ is a Banach space.
 Since the proof is similar to that of Theorem~\ref{thm:dense-irregular-manifold}, we leave it to the reader.

-\begin{prop} Let $X$ be a separable Fr\'echet space, $T\in L(X)$ and $m\in\bbn$.
-If the mean asymptotic cell of $\vecz$ is dense in $X$ then either the mean asymptotic cell of $\vecz$ is $X$ or $T$ admits a dense mean $m$-irregular manifold for some $m\in\bbn$. \end{prop}
+\begin{prop} Let $X$ be a separable Fr\'echet space and $T\in L(X)$.
+If the mean asymptotic cell of $\vecz$ is dense in $X$ then either the mean asymptotic cell of $\vecz$ is $X$ or $T$ admits a dense absolutely mean $m$-irregular manifold for some $m\in\bbn$. \end{prop}